Five-Year Plans of Bhutan: History

-The Fifth Development Plan (1981–87) sought the expansion of farmland to increase the production of staple crops, such as rice, corn, wheat, barley, buckwheat, and millet.
+The Fifth Development Plan (1981–87) sought the expansion of farmland to increase the production of staple crops, such as rice, wheat, barley, maize, buckwheat, and millet.
 The plan also emphasized improvements in livestock, soil fertility, plant protection, and farm mechanization.
 Its total planned allocation was Nu4.3 billion, but the actual outlay came to Nu4.7 billion.
 Financing the planning process grew increasingly complex, as indicated by the fifth plan's multilateral funding sources.
 However, domestic revenue sources for development planning had increased significantly, and the fifth plan included development projects that would further decrease dependence on external assistance.
 Such concepts as self-reliance in each district, decentralization of the development administration, greater public input in decision making, better control of maintenance expenditures, and more efficient and effective use of internal resources became increasingly important.

 The Sixth Development Plan (1987–92) focused on industry, mining, trade, and commerce (13.3 percent) and power generation projects (13.1 percent), with education's allocation decreasing slightly to 8.1 percent from 11.2 percent during the fifth plan.
 At Nu9.5 billion, the sixth plan was considerably more expensive than its predecessor.
 It included programs that, if successfully implemented, would mean far-reaching reforms.
 The goals included strengthening government administration, promoting the national identity, mobilizing internal resources, enhancing rural incomes, improving rural housing and resettlement, consolidating and improving services, developing human resources, promoting public involvement in development plans and strategies, and promoting national self-reliance.
 Perhaps the key ingredient, self-reliance, promised to provide for more popular participation in the development process and to result in improved rural conditions and services as well as better government administration and human resource development.
 With greater self-reliance, it was hoped that Bhutan would begin exploiting markets in neighboring countries with manufacturing, mining, and hydroelectric projects in the 1990s.
 Faced with rising costs, Bhutan postponed some projects requiring large inputs of capital until the Seventh Development Plan (1992–96).

 No major changes were expected in overall sectoral development in the seventh plan.
 Preliminary planning indicated emphasis on "consolidation and rehabilitation" of developments achieved under previous plans, more attention to environmental concerns, and enhancement of women's roles in economic and social development.